matteobaglini/dev-box/README.md

-# dev-box
+# DevBox
-My development environment made with Vagrant
+Creates my Linux development environment using Vagrant, VirtualBox, Docker and a little bit of shell.